operator-framework/operator-sdk/doc/proposals/scorecard-user-tests.md

 ## Design overview

+### Basic YAML Defined Test

-A new section would be added to the scorecard config file called `functional_tests` where a user can define various aspects of a test.
+A new basic testing system would be added where a user can simply define various aspects of a test.
 For example, this definition runs a similar test to the memcached-operator scale test from the SDK's e2e test:

 ```yaml
 functional_tests: